-Pocedure on revocation

-or expiry of licence
+Procedure on revocation or expiry of licence

-- (8) A warehouse keeper who uses, or permits to be used, his or her warehouse in contravention of any of the terms of his or her licence commits an offence. - (9) The Commissioner shall give reasons for his or her refusal to grant a licence or for revoking or suspending a licence under this section. - 63.
-(1) Where the Commissioner revokes any licence under section 62, then he shall cause to be served on the warehouse keeper notice of such revocation by leaving such notice with the person in charge of the bonded warehouse; and thereupon such service shall be deemed to be notice of such revocation to the owners of all goods warehoused therein. - (2) Where any warehouse keeper proposes not to renew his or her licence in relation to any bonded warehouse, then he or she shall cause notice of such intention to be given to the owners of all goods warehoused therein. - (3) Where the licence in relation to any bonded warehouse has been revoked or has expired, then, within such time as the Commissioner may direct, all goods warehoused therein shall be entered and delivered for home consumption, for exportation, for removal to another warehouse, or for use as stores for aircraft or vessels. - (4) Where any goods have not been entered and delivered in accordance with subsection (3), the proper officer may cause such goods to be taken to a Customs warehouse and thereupon such goods shall be dealt with in accordance with section 42.
+- (2) Where any warehouse keeper proposes not to renew his or her licence in relation to any bonded warehouse, then he or she shall cause notice of such intention to be given to the owners of all goods warehoused therein. - (3) Where the licence in relation to any bonded warehouse has been revoked or has expired, then, within such time as the Commissioner may direct, all goods warehoused therein shall be entered and delivered for home consumption, for exportation, for removal to another warehouse, or for use as stores for aircraft or vessels. - (4) Where any goods have not been entered and delivered in accordance with subsection (3), the proper officer may cause such goods to be taken to a Customs warehouse and thereupon such goods shall be dealt with in accordance with section 42.

-64. (1) A warehouse keeper shall-
+64. (1) A warehousekeeper shall-

-Warehouse keeper to
+Warehouse keeper to provide facilities.

-- (a) provide such office accommodation and weights, scales, measures, and other facilities, for examining and taking account of goods and for securing them as the proper officer may require; - (b) keep a record of all goods warehoused and shall keep such record at all times available for examination by the proper officer; keep a record of all goods warehoused therein and shall keep such record at all times available for examination by the proper officer; - (c) stack and arrange the goods in the bonded warehouse so as to permit reasonable access to and examination of every package at all times; - (d) provide all necessary labour and materials for the storing, examining, packing, marking, coopering, weighing, and taking stock, of the warehoused goods whenever the proper officer so requires;
+- (a) provide such office accommodation and weights, scales, measures, and other facilities, for examining and taking account of goods and for securing them as the proper officer may require; - (b) keep a record of all goods warehoused and shall keep such record at all times available for examination by the proper officer; keep a record of all goods warehoused therein and shall keep such record at all times available for examination by the proper officer: - (c) stack and arrange the goods in the bonded warehouse so as to permit reasonable access to and examination of every package at all times; - (d) provide all necessary labour and materials for the storing, examining, packing, marking, coopering, weighing, and taking stock, of the warehoused goods whenever the proper officer so requires;